Introduction to robots.txt

 Different crawlers interpret syntax differently.

-Although respectable web crawlers follow the directives in a robots.txt file, each crawler might interpret the directives differently.
+Although respectable web crawlers follow the rules in a robots.txt file, each crawler might interpret the rules differently.
 You should know the proper syntax for addressing different web crawlers as some might not understand certain instructions.

 A page that's disallowed in robots.txt can